 A typical group…

-A typical group consists of up to eight people meeting once or twice weekly with a conductor.
+A typical group consists of up to eight people, meeting for 90 minutes per session, once or twice weekly with a conductor.
 Most groups are of mixed gender although some single sex groups are available.
 The therapeutic group also provides a nurturing environment within which it becomes possible to recover from traumatic life experiences such as loss.
 Other therapeutic experiences arise from the opportunity to see oneself through the eyes of others and to participate in the therapy of other group members.
 Everyone uses the group differently, and at his or her own pace.
 It is not uncommon for people to feel some reluctance to join a group.
 Experience has shown, however, that group members do make dramatic changes in their life and relationships in a group, partly through the therapeutic effects that result from seeing themselves in the eyes of others, and partly through the opportunity to participate in the therapy of other group members.
 Group analysis is applied to a variety of problems and life situations.
 Anxiety, depression, interpersonal difficulties and low self-esteem are typical problems for which a group might be recommended.
 It may also be helpful to those who suffer from the effects of loss, or from psychosomatic conditions.
 However, group analytic psychotherapy does not only address traumatic life experiences but is also concerned with uncovering the undeveloped aspirations and creativity of group members.
 Group Analysts can offer individual treatment with a view to preparing the patient for entry to the group so that they are ready for the experience.

 Starting in Group Analysis…